bibi21000/janitoo_tutorial/rst/hello_world_v2.rst

 For this second example, we will create a more sophisticated server : it will calculate the average temperature and send it.

+In the previous, we define many bus in the configuration.
+This have some limits, in particular if we want to do some operations (like calculating the average temperature) on the values.

+So in this example, we will create a new bus which will hold all the sensors and define a new value.

 The components
 ==============